|

 - the next afternoon at the county jail with Ed and

-Doris, according to Riedenschneider, the case looked dire against Doris,
+Doris, according to Riedenschneider, the case looked dire against

 got the company books prepared by you, Cooked by you.
 That's motive.